Week 4: Embedded programming

 Abstract

-The group demonstrates and contrasts what is available on different embedded architectures in the lab: not only compilers and link scripts, but the full toolchain (build system, programmer/debug probe, flashing utilities, debug servers, and board-support packages) and the day-to-day workflow from “edit code” to “running firmware on hardware.”
-The write-up compares development software (IDEs, extensions, vendor tools), programming languages in use (C, C++, Rust, MicroPython, etc.), and pre-deployment utilities (linters, simulators, packaging, CI) as part of one coherent story.
-It should make it obvious why a student would pick one stack versus another for a given board or assignment.
+Our Guangzhou (Chaihuo) group page compares what is available on different embedded architectures in the lab: compilers and link scripts, but also the full toolchain (build system, programmer, flashing utilities, debug servers, board-support packages) and the day-to-day workflow from editing code to running firmware on hardware.
+We lined up development software (IDEs, extensions, vendor tools), programming languages in use (C, C++, Rust, MicroPython, and others), and pre-deployment utilities (linters, simulators, packaging, CI) so it is clear why you might pick one stack over another for a given board or assignment.

 Case study: RP2040 vs ESP32-C3 (Seeed XIAO)